croz-ltd/nrich-frontend/.github/ISSUE_TEMPLATE/01_bugReport.md

 ---
 name: Bug report
-about: Report a bug in nrich-demo-frontend
+about: Report a bug in nrich-frontend
 title: ""
 labels: "bug"
 assignees: ""